handy-common-utils/promise-utils/README.md

 These Promise-related utilities boast 100% test coverage, ensuring robust reliability.
 The package, free of external dependencies, offers essential functions such as:

-- `repeat`: Executes an operation repeatedly, very useful to collect all results through pagination.
+- `repeat`: Executes an operation repeatedly; useful for collecting paged results.
-- `withRetry`: Retries an operation until a specified condition is met.
+- `withRetry`: Retries an operation with configurable backoff and retry predicate.
-- `withConcurrency`: Executes multiple operations with specified level of concurrency, and abort remaining operations when an error happens.
-- `inParallel`: Executes multiple operations with specified level of concurrency, all operations are guaranteed to be executed regardless of any possible error.
+- `withConcurrency`: Runs jobs in parallel with a concurrency limit and aborts remaining jobs on the first error.
+- `inParallel`: Runs jobs in parallel with a concurrency limit and returns all results and errors (does not abort on any error by default).
 - `delayedResolve`: Creates a Promise that resolves after a specified delay.
 - `delayedReject`: Creates a Promise that rejects after a specified delay.
+- `cancellableDelayedResolve`: Like `delayedResolve` but returns `{ stop(), promise }` to allow cancelling before the timer fires.
+- `cancellableDelayedReject`: Like `delayedReject` but returns `{ stop(), promise }` to allow cancelling before the timer fires.
-- `timeoutResolve`: Applies a timeout to a Promise and resolves with a specified result if the timeout occurs.
+- `timeoutResolve`: Applies a timeout to a Promise and resolves with a fallback value if the timeout occurs.
-- `timeoutReject`: Applies a timeout to a Promise and rejects with a specified error/reason if the timeout occurs.
+- `timeoutReject`: Applies a timeout to a Promise and rejects with a fallback reason if the timeout occurs.
-- `promiseState`: Retrieves the state of a Promise.
+- `promiseState`: Retrieves the state of a Promise (Pending/Fulfilled/Rejected).
-- `synchronized`: Provides mutual exclusion for concurrent operations using a lock mechanism, similar to `synchronized` in Java.
+- `synchronized` / `synchronised`: Provides mutual exclusion (lock) semantics for async operations.
+- `runPeriodically`: Runs an operation periodically with configurable intervals and stopping conditions.

 [![Version](https://img.shields.io/npm/v/@handy-common-utils/promise-utils.svg)](https://npmjs.org/package/@handy-common-utils/promise-utils)
 [![Downloads/week](https://img.shields.io/npm/dw/@handy-common-utils/promise-utils.svg)](https://npmjs.org/package/@handy-common-utils/promise-utils)